juan-duenas/App_coffee_counter/README.md

 # gradio_app_cofee_counter
-This is the repo of a demo to interactively demonstrate the capabilities of a computer vision model
+This App developed in Gradio will interactively demonstrate, and compare the capabilities of several models intended to count coffee cherries.
+The end user should provide an image of a branch with cherries.